dentarg/auth0-blog/_posts/2016-02-18-ionic-2-authentication-how-to-secure-your-mobile-app-with-jwt.markdown

 ## Aside: Adding Authentication with Auth0

 Setting up username and password authentication with a Node server is simple enough, but things can get tricky when we want to add social auth with providers like Facebook, Twitter, Google, and others.
-With Auth0, we can use any social provider and get other authentication features like single sign-on, multi-factor login, and passwordless auth, all at the flip of a switch.
-It's easy to add Ionic Authentication with Auth0--let's take a look at how in these steps.
+With Auth0, we can use any social provider and get other authentication features like [single sign-on](https://auth0.com/docs/sso), [multi-factor login](https://auth0.com/docs/multifactor-authentication), and [passwordless auth](https://auth0.com/passwordless), all at the flip of a switch.
+It's easy to add Ionic Authentication with Auth0—let's take a look at how in these steps.

 ### Step 0: Sign Up for Auth0 and Configure the Callback URL

-If you don't already have any Auth0 account, [sign up](javascript:signup\(\)) for one now to follow along with the other steps.
+If you don't already have any Auth0 account, [sign up for a free one now](javascript:signup\(\)) to follow along with the other steps.

 In your dashboard, you need to specify an **Allowed Callback URL** for mobile: